cdio/caio/doc/usage.md

  -h|--help               Print this message and exit
 ```

-Platforms are not required to support all these options, unsupported options
+Emulated platforms are not required to support all these options, unsupported
-are ignored.
+parameters are ignored.

 ### Hot-Keys

-caio accepts the following key combinations at runtime:
+The following key combinations are accepted at runtime:

 * `ALT-F` toggles between *windowed* and *fullscreen* modes.
 * `PAUSE` or `ALT-P` toggles between *pause* and *running* modes.
 * `ALT-J` swaps joysticks #1 and #2.
 * `ALT-K` toggles the status of the keyboard (active/inactive).
 * `ALT-M` enters the CPU monitor (if it is active).
 Like `CTRL-C`
   on the terminal.
 * `CTRL-C` on the terminal enters the CPU monitor (if the monitor is not
   active the emulation is terminated).
 * `ALT-V` toggles the visibility of the info panel.

-Under MAC, the `ALT` key is equivalent of the option key &#8997;.
+Under macOS, the `ALT` key is equivalent of the option key &#8997;.

 ### Info Panel

-The Info Panel is a basic control panel containing widgets that allow
+The Info Panel is a basic control panel containing widgets that allow minimal
-minimal settings during runtime.
-It can be made visible/invisible with a
+settings at runtime.
+It can be made visible/invisible with a mouse right
-mouse right click or through the `ALT-V` key combination.
+click or using the `ALT-V` key combination.<br>
 The default panel widgets are:

 * Toggle Fullscreen mode